Bitterroot range ski routes

 Trapper peak, North couloirs.

 Also in the Trapper/North Trapper cirque, the southeast face and couloir of North Trapper peak is a great mountaineering challenge.
-The run goes out of condition fairly early in the spring, and beware of the massive hanging snow fields of the upper Southeast face.
-Farther down the drainage lie a handfull of rock and tree lined north gullies including the Oh My God chute and a pair of beautiful clean rock lined couloirs.
+The run goes out of condition fairly early in the spring, and beware of underlying rock slabs that threaten to send glide avalanches into the couloir from the Southeast face.
+Farther down the drainage lie a handfull of rock and tree lined north gullies including the Oh My God chute which begins just below the top of point 8,992, and a pair of beautiful clean rock lined couloirs.

 The Southest face of North Trapper peak in good condition.